streamsdb/site/docs/getting-started-dotnet.md

 );
 ```

-> Please not that this is an experimental feature and is currently limited to a 5MB write limit.
+> Please not that this is an experimental feature and is currently limited to a total write size of 5MB.

 ## Reading from a stream